 When we got home, we immediately started scouring the web for stuffed zucchini recipes.
 I told Jeff that I really wanted to make a grilled version for this second attempt, and he agreed that grilling it might help prevent a repeat of the soggy mush mess I encountered before.
 Plus, Jeff pretty much always prefers grilling to baking.
 We struck gold with this amazing recipe from Our Best Bites.

 The dish turned out fabulous.
 Absolute delicious heaven.
 We chose to serve it with a side of angel hair and marinara, but we both would have been content with just the stuffed zucchini for dinner.
 We don’t ever see zucchini that size at the grocery store, so next time, we’ll probably just stick to two medium size ones and serve these to the kids as a side dish instead of a full meal.

-- 4 oz Italian turkey sausage (we used 1 light spicy link)
+- 8 oz Italian turkey sausage (we used 2 light spicy links)

 - ¼ C diced red onion

 - 1 medium tomato (about ½ C diced)